fandreuz/minimum-covariate-imbalance/README.md

 functions here and there.
 We used the following optimization engines:
 - Gurobi
 - Google OR-Tools
-- NetworkX (minimum network flow solver)
+- NetworkX (Minimum Cost Network Flow solver)

 ## Overview